Thursday, March 9, 2017

 • High Illiteracy Rates In The Early Church:

--Being illiterate does not mean that a person has less of an ability to understand concepts.
+-Being illiterate does not necessarily mean that a person has less of an ability to understand concepts.
 Sola Scriptura was still possible for the early Christians because:

 *In Paul's day, literate people would read things aloud to those who could not read.
 That is also how the average Israelite learned Deuteronomy.
 It has the structure of a song that they could easily memorize.
 This is basic knowledge of the ancient world.